 Board President Dr. Scott Pike is a graduate of Pacific University College of Optometry.
 In 2006 he retired from private practice and is now an assistant professor at the College working in clinical instruction.
 Enfoque Ixcán was created in 1997 by Scott and a health promoter, Pedro Chom, in the village of Santa Maria Tzeja, Ixcán.
 Even though neither could speak the other’s language, their dedication to the project overcame that barrier.
-Now, thirty trips to Guatemala later, Scott has passable Spanish.
+Now, forty trips to Guatemala later, Scott has passable Spanish.
 The project has done better and enjoys success.

 Amanda Terhes is the Director of Affinity Research at the C2C Project at Oregon State University.
 The C2C Project provides market research services to a variety of professional clients and is part of the Austin Entrepreneurship Program in the College of Business.
 Amanda’s focus is on qualitative research methods with an emphasis on the development and sustainability of non-profit organizations.
 While earning her M.A. degree in Applied Anthropology, Amanda worked as an intern for Enfoque Ixcán.
 Amanda visited the Ixcán in February, 2006.

 Board Treasurer Dwight Fleck has been employed in risk management for over 37 years as an analyst, manager and consultant.
 He has also served as a leader in a boys camping based program for over 20 years.
 For over 15 years he served as Treasurer and member of the Board of two churches.